Aynslielin/Autonomous-Dining-Service-Robot/README.md

 ### 2. Perception
 In this project, I initially utilized existing plate dataset for YOLOv8 model training.
 However, this model performed poorly on plate recognition as the camera is fixed in angle.
 Hence, I collected and annotated a custom plate dataset for identifying empty plate and food-filled plate.
 With new custom dataset, I retrained a new YOLOv8 model and received well-recognized performance.
 See trained results and testing performance below.
 ![](https://github.com/Aynslielin/Autonomous-Dining-Service-Robot/blob/main/figures/yolov8_train%26test.png)
-The lower left figure represents the testing performance of the new YOLOv8 model, which successfully indentifies the empty plate and the food-filled plate.
+The lower right figure represents the testing performance of the new YOLOv8 model, which successfully indentifies the empty plate and the food-filled plate.
 ### 3. ArUco Marker Delivery
 ---
 ## Challenges